 Over 4000 images of works important to the study of the history of art in the United States.
 Pieces include architecture, decorative arts, painting, sculpture, graphic arts, photography, and stage and costume design as well as Native American art and artifacts.

 Looking for articles?
 Try the databases linked above - they are much easier to use to find articles!
 If you're interested in browsing recent publications in a field, you may want to look through our print journal collection or our electronic journal collection.
 For print journals, search the library catalog by journal title.
 Electronic journals are located through using the Full Text Electronic Journal List, which you can also browse by subject.

-See what new books have been added to Tarver Library's collection by viewing New Acquisitions.
-If you don't see a title in the list or in the online catalog, new or additional titles that the library should purchase.
+See what new books have been added by viewing New Acquisitions.
+If you don't see a title in the online catalog, you may request books via Interlibrary Loan, or new or additional titles that the library should purchase.

 Useful Web Sites

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material to assist with many writing projects.
 Check here for information on how to write in different styles or for different purposes, how to cite sources, and much, much more.
 The OWL is the academic standard for writing information and assistance.

 Mercer University Writing Program - Resources for Students